The heroin epidemic has rocked the United States since the early 2000s, with some cities hit harder than others.

 - Group and family therapy: Having a strong social support system helps boost your chances of a successful stint in treatment.
 Group therapy introduces you to a safe environment with other people experiencing drug addiction.
 Family therapy helps you and your family learn how to relate to each other through the difficult experiences of drug addiction.

 The treatment that’s right for you depends on your substance abuse history, medical history, and more.
-Your care provider will discuss all of these things with you at your intake appointment before helping you come up with the perfect treatment plan.
+Northeast Addictions Treatment Center will discuss all of these things with you at your intake appointment before helping you come up with the perfect treatment plan.

 What are you waiting for?
 Make that call today and get one step closer to sober living!